 You may want to use the paste without formatting keyboard shortcut (or use the edit menu as shown here) to paste in content from other sources without disrupting the natural colors and sizes of your theme.
 This keyboard shortcut will save you the time of having to re-format your content later so don’t overlook this.

 This is how the Section title and description looks originally with this theme.
-I want to use the white space for placing YouTube videos in and the green for some fun facts.
+For this example, I want to use the white space for placing YouTube videos in and the green for some fun facts.
 I want to make the white space 2/3 instead of 1/2 the size it is.

 How to make the change